A Three-Regime Theorem for Flow-Firing: The Third Regime

-We claim that this process results in a stable configuration.
+We claim that this process results in a stable configuration, regardless of whether one divides quadrants by $D_1$ or $D_2$.
 By construction, within each quadrant the resulting configuration is stable.
-We claim that any adjacent faces between different quadrants must differ by at most one.
+Note that any adjacent faces between different quadrants must differ by at most one.
 This follows from the fact that the quadrants are reflections of one another, with face values shifted exactly one unit up (down) and right (left).
 Let $\K_i$ be the stable configuration obtained from the above process, with the choice of quadrants given by $D_i$ for $i = 1,2$.

-Our goal is to show that $\K_1$ and $\K_2$ are two different stable configurations on $\K(n,r)$.
-If the supports of $\K_1$ and $\K_2$ are different, it is immediate that $\K_1 \neq \K_2$.
-If the supports are the same but there exists a face $f$ such that $(\K_1)_f \neq (\K_2)_f$, then again $\K_1 \neq \K_2$.
-We claim that these are the only possible situations.
-For the remainder of the proof, suppose both the supports and face weights of $\K_1$ and $\K_2$ are the same.
-This will lead to a contradiction.
+By assumption, $\K(n,r)$ terminates uniquely and so both the supports and the face weights of $\K_1$ and $\K_2$ are the same.